-As of 1st July 2020, the BDA will no longer issue physical Audit cards and will instead issue an e-card (digital card), alongside a watermarked digital image copy for office use.
+The BDA no longer issue physical audit cards but instead issue an e-card (digital card), alongside a watermarked digital image copy for office use.

 Developed in partnership with Swedish digital communication experts, Cardskipper, the e-card system creates a secure environment for the Auditee's data and allows for greatly improved control, management and communication between the BDA and individual Auditees, whilst also reducing the environmental impact associated with the creation and use of plastic cards.